JFtechOfficial/Hyperion_JSON_client/README.md

 ### Requirements

-* wokring instance of Hyperion
+* An instance of [Hyperion](https://hyperion-project.org) installed and configured (installation and configuration via [HyperCon](https://hyperion-project.org/wiki/HyperCon-Information) is suggested).

 ## 💾 Installation